stormchaserroleplaying/stormchaserRPG/Talents/Engineer/Automaton Engineering/index.md

 Your Automaton Companion gains an additional Upgrade Slot which can be used to install Automaton Upgrades.
 Over the course of a long rest, you can replace or remove a number of Upgrades up to your Intelligence modifier (minimum of one).

+Additionally your automaton gains 2 Character Points it can use on Language, Skill, Subskill, or Tool [Advancements](https://stormchaserroleplaying.com/stormchaserRPG/Creation/Advancement/).
+These character points can be spent immediately or saved and used at the end of a long rest.

-This talent can be taken multiple times when your character reaches specific Character Point totals (70, 115, 145, 180, 220, 325, 395, and 545).
+This talent can be taken multiple times when your character reaches specific Character Point totals (70, 115, 145, 180, 220, 325, 395, and 545), gaining and additional Upgrade Slot and additional Character Points.

 ### Potent Integration
 #### *Cost:* 5 Character Points